UCSD-ECE16/ece16-wi2020-m7liu/doc/Lab05_Report.md

 >A.  To make a high pass filter with a cutoff at 0.8Hz use signal.butter(3, 0.0032,'highpass') where 0.0032 is the half-cycles/sample of Nyquist sampling while still using 3rd order.
 Of the previous time based filters the detrending the moving average looks most like a high pass filter but it has a less of a curve there.

 ### Challenge 2
+From the data collected from Lab04 or record 10 new plots of heart beat data plot the PSD and PPG of each heart signal with a 10X2 grid plots.
+Plots on the left side should be PPG-time and right PSD-frequency.

+>Q. How does the dominant frequency change with regards to the heart rate?

+>A. Generally as the heart rate increases the dominant frequency also increases according, except the 77 bpm one.
+Might just be bad data judging from the PPG-time graph

+>Q. If the heart rate is 65BPM, what is approximately the fundamental frequency?
+What about the second and third harmonic?
+Why is it that even though the heart rate is 65BPM, there are higher frequency content than just the fundamental frequency?
+What does this imply about how you should be setting your sampling rate if you expect a heart rate maximum of 180BPM?

+>A. The fundamental frequency of 65BPM is 1.0833Hz (65/60).
+The second and third harmonics are 1.0833*2=2.166Hz and 1.0833*2=3.25Hz respectively.
+Higher frequency content above the fundamental frequency is just the nature of harmonic frequency.
+Imagine a string that is allowed to vibrate, the lowest speed that it is allowed to oscillate is the fundamental frequency.
+However with the same string we can vibrate it faster in terms of n*FF Hz that the wave generated from the string has n-1 nodes of the FF.
+These are the fundamental frequencies based off a single string that it is possible to have higher frequencies higher than the FF as long as there are n-1 sinusodial wave nodes so it results in a n*FF frequency.
+So if we want the suggested sampling rate of 180BPM we should set it to 180/60 = 16Hz*2 = 32Hz as the Nyquist frequency.
+However we should have it four times in practice so the max is 72Hz.
+With sampling frequency at 50Hz.